-Develop tailored outreach and engagement programs so that more San Franciscans properly dispose of recyclables, compostables, and hazardous waste
+Develop tailored outreach and engagement so that more San Franciscans prevent waste and properly handle recyclables, compostables, and hazardous waste

-Increase collection opportunities for household hazardous waste by expanding number of local business drop-off sites
+Increase collection opportunities for household hazardous waste by expanding the number of local business drop-off sites

-Develop policies and coordinate with other jurisdictions to implement producer responsibility programs for waste streams that are difficult to manage
+Develop policies and coordinate with other jurisdictions to implement producer responsibility programs for problem products

 Drive awareness and provide solutions that radically shift the food waste paradigm